 Immigrants represent approximately 100,000 of the District’s 700,000 residents and add immeasurable value to our communities and economy.
-Attorney General Racine is working to protect our immigrant community through public education, community engagement, and defending their rights in court.
+OAG is working to protect our immigrant community through public education, community engagement, and defending their rights in court.

 - Know your rights if ICE knocks on your door: In 2018, local news outlets reported that U.S. Immigration and Customs Enforcement officials detained District residents in predominantly Latino neighborhoods and suggested the agency engaged in racial profiling.
 OAG issued “Know Your Rights” tips for residents in and .